tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The value of dwc:scientificNameID is unambiguous if dwc:scientificNameID references a single taxon record in the bdq:sourceAuthority.
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.
-Implementors can be aware of the current  GBIF api endpoint that can replace the pseduo-namespace gbif: when looking up the dwc:scientificNameID (taxonID in the gbif document), e.g. `s/gbif:/https:\/\/api.gbif.org\/v1\/species\// ` will transform the value taxonID=gbif:8102122 to the resolvable endpoint https://api.gbif.org/v1/species/8102122  The pseudo-namespace "gbif:" is recommended by GBIF to reference GBIF taxon records.
-Where resolvable persistent identifiers exist for dwc:scientificNameID values, they should be used in full, but implementors will need to support at least the "gbif:" pseudo-namespace.</td>
+Implementers can be aware of the current GBIF api endpoint that can replace the pseduo-namespace gbif: when looking up the dwc:scientificNameID (taxonID in the gbif document), e.g. `s/gbif:/https:\/\/api.gbif.org\/v1\/species\// ` will transform the value taxonID=gbif:8102122 to the resolvable endpoint https://api.gbif.org/v1/species/8102122.
+The pseudo-namespace "gbif:" is recommended by GBIF to reference GBIF taxon records.
+Where resolvable persistent identifiers exist for dwc:scientificNameID values, they should be used in full, but implementers will need to support at least the "gbif:" pseudo-namespace.</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>